Paradise Wildlife Park’s new tiger attraction set to open

-No other Amur tiger enclosure in the UK features a pool deep enough for both tigers to be fully submerged under water.
+The new area features a pool deep enough for the Broxbourne site’s two Amur tigers, Siberia and Aleena, to be fully submerged under water.

-Keepers at Paradise have also built a viewing area where you can come face to face with the tigers while they swim, as well as admire the beautifully coloured carps.
+PWP has also built a viewing area where you can come face to face with the park’s beautiful tigers while they swim.

 In the wild, Amur tigers are constantly under threat due to negative human impacts, including habitat destruction, poaching, the illegal wildlife trade and many other issues.